USCIS Live RSS Feed

 Welcome to Immigration Services at Kent State University!

 The Office of the General Counsel currently coordinates the petitioning for H, O, and other nonimmigrant visas needed by certain international faculty and professionals for employment at Kent State University.
 Our office also provides employment-based permanent residency petitioning for full-time employees of the University upon approval from the employing department.
 The purpose of this site is to provide educational materials, immigration updates, and - most importantly - access to the tools and forms used by the Office to assist the University in its immigration needs.
-Our office also coordinates with the Office of International Affairs on policy and regulatory interpretations.
+Our office also coordinates with the Office of Global Education on policy and regulatory interpretations.
 The Office of Global Education provides international student and scholar services for the University community and coordinates the filings for F and J visas.

 While our office can provide limited guidance on issues regarding dependents, our office does not file the necessary petition for change of status or extension of status for dependents (i.e. I-539).
 The university faculty or staff member is responsible for those filings, however, our office will accept dependent petitions to accompany our filings on behalf of the university faculty or staff member.